 But, I digress away from the ghost stories…

 The best story is about marbles; the house is famous for its moving marbles.
-Volunteers put marbles on the bed of what is now being used as a children’s bedrooms for the “children ghosts” in the house.
+Volunteers put marbles on the bed of what is now being used as a children’s bedroom for the “children ghosts” in the house.
 I was told that four children died in the house: Frances (10-years old), Anna (1-year old), Florence (5-years old), and Joseph (3 mos old); as well, Caroline Richards (1867) died after giving birth to Joseph.

 According to the ladies. these marbles frequently move around the bed when no one is in the room.
 Someone should try and catch this on video… it would go viral and make money for the house!
 They should get those ghosts working for them.
 I’m just sayin’.